-The Coastal Douglas-fir (CDF) biogeoclimatic zone is the province's smallest climatic zone and considered the most at-risk23.
+The Coastal Douglas-fir (CDF) biogeoclimatic zone is the province's smallest climatic zone and generally considered the most at-risk.
 The CDF is restricted to low elevations along coastal areas of the Salish Sea.
 It lies within the rain shadow of Vancouver Island and Olympic Mountains, resulting in a unique combination of warm, dry summers and mild, wet winters.
 The CDF zone faces strong pressures from urban development due to its terrain and favorable weather conditions.
 This pressure is continuing to threaten the integrity of its natural ecosystems.
 Where natural areas remain, they are often disconnected from one another and unprotected by formal means.
 The protection of these CDF ecosystems is important to preserve the ecological and cultural values not only in the Salish Sea, but on a global scale.

-Of the 48 distinct plant communities found growing in the CDF zone, 45 are classified as being Red- or Bluelisted by the BCCDC.
-This illustrates the extent to which this zone has been degraded.
-Of these 45 plant communities, 22 red-listed and 5 blue-listed plant communities are found in Saanich (Figure 11).
+Of the 48 distinct plant communities found growing in the CFD zone, 45 are classified as being Red or Blue list by the BCCDC.
+This illustrates the extent to which this zone has been degraded (Figure 11).
 These plant communities are highly diverse and include Douglas-fir forests, Garry oak woodlands, rocky arbutus outcrops, herbaceous meadows, and coastal sand ecosystems.
-The variety of habitats in these ecosystems attracts thousands of wildlife species, making the CDF the most biodiverse biogeoclimatic zone in the province.
+The variety of habitats in these ecosystems attracts thousands of wildlife species, making the CDF the most biodiverse bioclimatic zone in the province.
 These ecosystems host over 280 provincially listed species, 24 of which are imperilled worldwide.
-Unfortunately, only 11% of the CDF is protected by provincial, regional, or municipal parks, 24 leaving many of these important natural areas at risk of being degraded further.
+Unfortunately, only 11% of the CDF is protected by provincial, regional, or municipal parks,20 leaving many of these important natural areas at risk of being degraded further.